lazypuff/DMF_in_DRP/README.md

 This is the git web for the paper "On the Role of Drug Molecular Fingerprints in Drug Response Prediction: A Comprehensive Investigation via Machine Learning Methods".

 ## To-Do Lists

-Collect all the code I run, and the data.

-Check the python version of PaccMann.

-Give details on each method inside each Folder.
+PaccMann code, data, and platform info.

+## Code Platform
+SRMF: MatLab R2023a, 64-bit;

+ADRML: Python 3.7.14;

-## Python Version
+HiDRA: Python 3.9.7;

-ADRML: Python 3.7.14; HiDRA: Python 3.9.7; PathDSP: Python 3.9.7; PaccMann:
+PathDSP: Python 3.9.7;

+PaccMann:

 ## Five Models